COSC481W-2020Fall/IndividualTasks/cnn_tasks.md

 - [ ] Make REST API integration work with backend/AWS

 ### Karen
-- [ ] add comments to android app code for the UI design
 - [ ] Make REST API integration work with backend/AWS
 - [ ] Display image of the dog in the mobile app